RULES AND TIPS FOR A GREAT WINEFEST EXPERIENCE

 - NJ State Troopers will be patrolling the festival to ensure that only visitors with an over-21 wrist band are consuming wine.
 NJ State Police ensure us that there will be no tolerance for underage drinking.

-- There will be a large and diverse selection of food truck whose business we hope that you will support; but we do permit guests to bring in soft drinks, water and prepared food items.
+- There will be a large and diverse selection of food trucks whose business we hope that you will support; but we do permit guests to bring in soft drinks, water, and prepared food items.
+Supporting these local food vendors is the best way to ensure they keep coming back.

 - Keep hydrated.
 All of our vendors will be selling water and you can purchase bottled water for $1.00 at our wine sales tent.